 Text: Calculus-Single Variable Calculus Early Transcendentals, 8E, by James Stewart.
-If you opt-out for Immediate Access (see next point), you can buy hardcopy, paperback or electronic copy but it has to have a code for WebASsign homwrok.
-If you bought the life-time edition (when you took calc-I or if you are repeating calc-II) you will not need to pay again.
+If you opt-out for Immediate Access (see next point), you can buy hardcopy, paperback or electronic copy but it has to have a code for WebASsign homework.
+If you bought the life-time edition (when you took calc-II) you will not need to pay again.